 Telford & Wrekin Council’s procedures and controls are designed to minimise the opportunity for fraud, theft, bribery and corruption.
 These controls are continually reviewed and assessed as the fraud landscape changes.
 However, due to the nature of criminality and the vast amount of services that the Council provides, there will always be occasions where offences occur.

-The Investigation Team, based in Audit and Governance have responsibility for investigating all matters of fraud, theft, irregularity, bribery and corruption that effects Telford & Wrekin Council to ensure that public funds are used for those in genuine need.
+The Investigation Team, based in Audit, Governance and Procurement have responsibility for investigating all matters of fraud, theft, irregularity, bribery and corruption that effects Telford & Wrekin Council to ensure that public funds are used for those in genuine need.
 Action includes prosecution against those committing fraud.
 Steps are also taken to recover any losses and where appropriate, receive maximum publicity to deter potential fraudsters.

 If you suspect that an individual, a group of people or organisation is committing fraud against Telford & Wrekin Council you can report online.